IF YOU’RE CONSIDERING THERAPY, IT’S NATURAL TO HAVE QUESTIONS

 • The way we speak to ourselves matters—our internal dialogue shapes how we experience our lives, and there’s no way to outpace or bypass the thoughts we’re having.
 When our thinking is anxious, fearful, or limiting, our emotions and body (our autonomic nervous system and its limbic system), responds accordingly.

 The best way to get a sense of how I work and if we are a good fit for collaboration is to schedule a consultation.
-There is no obligation to continue with scheduling beyond that.
+There is no pressure to continue with scheduling beyond that.